-The Board undertakes a Post-implementation Review (PIR) of each new IFRS Standard or major amendment.
-A PIR is an opportunity for the Board to assess the effect of the new requirements of an IFRS Standard on investors, companies and auditors.
-In undertaking a PIR the Board assesses whether:
+The IASB undertakes a post-implementation review (PIR) of each new IFRS Accounting Standard or major amendment.
+A PIR is an opportunity for the IASB to assess the effect of the new requirements of an IFRS Accounting Standard on investors, companies and auditors.
+In undertaking a PIR the IASB assesses whether:

-These assessments help the Board determine what, if any, action it might take relating to the new requirements.
+These assessments help the IASB determine what, if any, action it might take relating to the new requirements.
 The findings of a PIR can also be useful input for the standard-setting process.

-The Board normally begins a PIR after the IFRS Standard has been implemented for two years internationally, which is generally about 30–36 months after the effective date.
+The IASB normally begins a PIR after the IFRS Accounting Standard has been implemented for two years internationally, which is generally about 30–36 months after the effective date.

-The first phase of the PIR involves the initial identification and assessment of the matters to be examined, drawing on discussions with the IFRS Interpretations Committee, the Board’s advisory groups and other interested parties.
-The Board consults publicly on the matters identified in the first phase of the PIR.
+The first phase of the PIR involves the initial identification and assessment of the matters to be examined, drawing on discussions with the IFRS Interpretations Committee, the IASB’s advisory groups and other interested parties.
+The IASB consults publicly on the matters identified in the first phase of the PIR.
 It also reviews relevant academic studies and other reports and may conduct surveys and other outreach.

-In the second phase of the PIR, the Board considers the comments from the public consultation along with the information it has gathered from any additional analysis and other consultative activities.
+In the second phase of the PIR, the IASB considers the comments from the public consultation along with the information it has gathered from any additional analysis and other consultative activities.